跟读练习: Why I Had to Learn Small Talk - 通过YouTube学习英语口语

 Literally anything connected to the area, the circumstance, the environments that you're in.

-Oh my God, there's a squirrel.
+Oh my god, there's this girl!

-So if you want the conversations to keep flowing naturally, you just have to finish your sentence with another question.
+So if you want the conversations to keep flowing naturally, you just have to finish your sentence with another question and then if they know that they will finish their sentence with another question.

 So questions are the magic trick.

-And because that person likes talking about them, you just ask them another question, and then another question, and then another question.
+It just takes the pressure off of you and lets them talk and because that person likes talking about them you just ask them another question and then another question and then another question.

 This way you find out a lot more about that person and you don't have to do a lot of work.